bergstr11/three.cpp/README.md

 For the plain C++ API, a slight dependency on Qt remains (mostly convenience classes like QImage and OpenGLFunctions) which could be removed with limited effort.

 Currently in beta state.
 A number of examples demonstrate the functionality.
-Buildable under Linux/gcc 7.3 and sometimes under Android.
-Windows available soon.
+Buildable under Linux/gcc 8.2, Android (API 24, currently only arm64-v8a) and sometimes even under Windows.

 Contributors welcome